How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endarchiveList %}

-To achieve richer visual effects, such as zebra striping of table rows, or alternating layout of content areas,cycleTags are particularly practical.
+To achieve richer visual effects, such as the zebra strip effect of table rows, or the alternating layout of content areas,cycleLabels are particularly useful.
 They can cycle through a series of predefined values.

 {% for item in list %}